Araceli4690/shop-shop-store/README.md

 # Redux Shop-Shop
-An e-commerce platform that uses Redux to manage global state instead of the Context API.
+An e-commerce platform that uses Redux to manage global state.

 ## table of contents
 - [Purpose](#purpose)